 We ask that our clients not come in to the studio with an active cough or fever and must be symptom free for at least 48-72 hours.
 Any clients with symptoms of illness must reschedule or may choose to have a virtual session.

-Hand sanitizer with at least 60% alcohol is provided in each art room, restroom, and at the studio entrance.
+Hand sanitizer is provided in each art room, restroom, and at the studio entrance.

-Soap dispensers and disposable hand towels will be provided and easily accessible at sink areas and hand washing is encouraged.
+Soap dispensers and disposable hand towels are provided and easily accessible at sink areas and hand washing is encouraged.

-In-person appointments are scheduled with intervals of at least 30 minutes of one another in order to have time to properly sanitize in between sessions.
+In-person appointments are scheduled with intervals of at least 15 minutes of one another in order to have time to sanitize in between sessions.